 Requests to change the college into which you were accepted must be submitted to and approved by Undergraduate Admissions prior to June 1.
 You cannot change your college after June 1 or during Orientation.
 Email your request to firstname.lastname@example.org (make sure to provide your complete name and date of birth).

-University Dining offers a wide variety of dining halls, quick-service eateries, coffeehouse cafes, convenience stores and vending machines, as well as affordable meal plans to meet the needs of today's students.
-We also provide nutritional counseling for students who have particular needs or goals they want to achieve.
-All first-year students (students entering college for the first time) who are living in on-campus housing are required to have a meal plan their first year.
-For meal plan and sign-up information, go to www.ncsu.edu/dining or call 1.800.701.4940.
+University Dining offers a variety of restaurants, dining halls, convenience stores and vending machines that accept the meal plan to make eating with the Pack easy.
+Whether you live in on-campus housing or commute to campus, there are affordable meal plans to meet your needs.
+University Dining also provides nutritional counseling for students who have particular needs or goals they want to achieve.
+All first-year students (students entering college for the first time) living in on-campus housing are required to have a meal plan their first year.
+To sign up or compare meal-plan options, go to http://dining.ncsu.edu or call 1.800.701.4940.

 Get cable and phone service for your on-campus room